ipni/specs/IPNI_MH_SAMPLING.md

 - **Path Parameters**:
     - `provider-id`: (string, required) The multibase encoded peer ID of the provider.
         - Example: `12D3KooWN34sqTaMfZE3ReELyVF3no3qU7883Mi6j2VWsv6dwhPL`
-    - `context-id`: (string, required) The multibase encoded context ID.
+    - `context-id`: (string, required) The base64 encoded context ID.
+        - Example: `AXESIFVcxmAvWdc3BbQUKlYcp2Z2DuO2w5Fo4jmIC8IbMX00`

 - **Query Parameters**:
-    - `seed`: (optional) The seed for deterministic sampling.
+    - `beacon`: (string, optional) The hex encoded randomness beacon for deterministic sampling.
 Ensures repeatability of samples.
+Must not exceed 32 bytes.
-    - `max`: (optional) The maximum number of multihashes to return.
+    - `max`: (integer, optional) The maximum number of multihashes to return.
 Defaults to one if unspecified.
+Must be greater than zero, with a maximum of 10.
     - `federation_epoch`: (optional) The IPNI federation epoch, currently only accepting zero, pending review of IPNI federation protocol.